MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 Without a gateway, observability, change control, and development processes are limited to what is provided by direct client-to-server communication.

 - **Quota control:** Clients receive 429 response codes directly from Azure OpenAI when the HTTP APIs are throttled.
 Workload operators are responsible for ensuring that enough quota is available for legitimate usage and that misbehaving clients don't consume in excess.
-When your workload consists of multiple model deployments, understanding quota usage and quota availability can be difficult to visualize.
+When your workload consists of multiple model deployments or multiple data zones, understanding quota usage and quota availability can be difficult to visualize.

 - **Monitoring and observability:** Azure OpenAI default metrics are available through Azure Monitor.
 However, there's latency with the availability of the data and it doesn't provide real-time monitoring.